 Neuropsychology of Sports Concussion Program

-This program involves conducting baseline neuropsychological testing with most of the athletes participating in varsity contact sports at Penn State.
-We test the athletes when they first arrive on campus.
-If they experience a concussion while at PSU, we then follow-up with post-concussion neuropsychological testing that involves re-testing with alternate test forms and comparing athletes' performance to baseline test results.
-This information is provided to trainers and team physicians to assist them in making return to play decisions.
-Graduate students working in my lab are involved in this program, conducting testing in addition to report write-up and interpretation.
-Undergraduates also have research opportunities involving neuropsychological testing, scoring, and data management.
+How Data Were Collected: With this program we conducted baseline neuropsychological testing with most of the athletes participating in varsity contact sports at Penn State for about 15 years.
+We tested the athletes when they first arrived on campus.
+If they experienced a concussion while at PSU, we then followed-up with post-concussion neuropsychological testing that involved re-testing with alternate test forms and comparing athletes’ performance to baseline test results.
+This information was then provided to trainers and team physicians to assist them in making return to play decisions.
+Graduate students working in my lab were involved in this program, conducting testing in addition to report write-up and interpretation.

-We are exploring a number of research questions with this program, including factors that can impact neurocognitive performance post-concussion such as motivation, depression, premorbid cognitive functioning and cognitive reserve, and premorbid symptomatology.
-We have also examined knowledge and attitudes towards concussion, and are developing guidelines for evidence-based concussion management.
+We have explored a number of research questions with this program, including factors that can impact neurocognitive performance post-concussion such as motivation, depression, co-morbid depression and anxiety, premorbid cognitive functioning, genetic factors, cognitive reserve, and premorbid symptomatology.
+We have also examined knowledge and attitudes towards concussion, and have developed guidelines for evidence-based concussion management using a base rate of impairment model that has been refined using different levels of premorbid cognitive ability.